Sins Invalid: Vision

 Present in an ableist society, people with disability are perceived of a fate that is "worse than death" and prevents them from living a "full life."
 Sins Invalid works through an ableist society by allowing people with disabilities, through their performance, to showcase that they themselves are able to live their lives fully without any "isolation and pathos."
 A review by Terry Rowden states, "Moving decisively beyond any simple 'shock' or 'transgressive' aesthetic…challenges the politics that systematically disables our ability to recognize beauty."
 In support of disabled people's ability to fulfill their lives and as a liberating movement, Sins Invalid presents performances that challenge "normal" and "sexy," providing provocative work for their audience.
-Berne, one of the founders of Sins Invalid, has described the project as, "an erotic event featuring people with disabilities".
+Berne has described the project as, "an erotic event featuring people with disabilities".
 Sins Invalid harnesses the power of the erotic, using it as a force in politicizing the disabled body.
 According to Audre Lorde, the erotic is a means to assert power for people who have historically been denied agency.
 She writes, "The erotic is a measure between our sense of self and the chaos of our strongest feelings."
 Sins Invalid's invocation of the erotic is a means to empower those who have been denied a space for expression in the public sphere.

 Alison Kafer states an intersectionality between homosexuality and disability.
 She mentions that in the literature of reproductive technologies contains its "'proper' use" that supports the idea of heterocentrism and homophobia, further intersecting with ableism and stereotypes of disability as well.
 Sins Invalid addresses this intersectionality by its goal to move from individual legal rights toward a collective human rights framework through their performances.
 Berne's writing speaks to both types of change.
 She uses herself as an example, discussing the fact that her wheelchair does not climb stairs and asking the reader if this is a problem with the wheelchair or a problem with the stairs.
 Berne encourages her audience to think critically about our surroundings and the barriers that exist for various members of society due to identity.
 Berne and Moore both view the oppression of the non-normative body as something to move beyond, toward opportunities for liberation and beauty and a new vision of embodiment.